 About Lorraine Bell

-Lorraine Bell, also known as “The Wandering Artist,” is a self-taught Mixed Media Artist who fills her days with painting, traveling, and writing.
+Lorraine Bell, also known as “The Wandering Artist,” is a self-taught Mixed Media Artist.
+She fills her days with painting, traveling, and writing.
 Lorraine has filled volumes of sketchbooks with her illustrations and stories bursting with her adventures on the road.
-For her, the art in her travel journals is about documenting what she feels in the moment by taking in not only the sights, but also the memory associated with a certain place.
+For her, the art in her travel journals is about documenting what she feels in the moment.
+The journals capture not only the sights, but also the memory associated with a certain place.

 Lorraine is one of the founding members of the collaborative team, Art to the 5th.
 She created a visual calendar/journal that was the inspiration for The Documented Life Project, a year-long undertaking that encouraged visual and written chronicles of daily life and gathered nearly 14,000 people in a creative and lively online adventure.
 This project sparked the ground-swelling popularity of the “planner” craze throughout the world.